razorblade23/SubtitleSearcher/README.md

 - TV Shows support added with multiple files quick download
 - Added floating notifications - status and successfully downloaded
 - list of trusted uploaders added
--

-ToDo list:
-- implementing Titlovi.com as source
-- searching more than one language at once
-- and many more

 ![Animation2](https://user-images.githubusercontent.com/22005396/141836730-b7a05fa5-9a39-4ba6-a68c-03d3ea91660a.gif)